zacharysandberg/JavaScriptForNewProgrammersCourse/Week1/README.md

 ## First Hour
 ---
 - Expectations
+  - Student Expectations
+  - Instructor Expectations
 - Class structure
     - 20 minutes lecture
     - 20 minutes hands on
     - 10 minutes questions
     - 10 minute break
 - Objectives
+  - fundamentals
+  - taste of programming
+  - learn something new
+  - get an aquired skill
+  - Algorithms
+  - What is an algorithm (recipe)
+  - Start of learning to think like a programmer
+  - Decide if programming is right for you (only you can decide that)
+  - Learn how to use the contemporary tools of the trade (IDE or Editor, Git, Libraries)
+  - Learn uses for JS
+  - Learn how to use libraries and frameworks
 - What do I get for completing this course?
   - certificate of completion
   - passing 70%